 Some organisations will change your records without a deed poll document if you present them with your civil partnership certificate – for example, the passport office and DVLA.
 However, a number of important organisations do require this document to change your records – such as financial institutions.
 It is therefore better to work on the assumption that you will need one.

 Making a surname into a middle name for both of you

 Another alternative chosen by some couples is for one partner to take the other’s surname, with the dropped surname becoming both partners’ middle names.
 Both partners would therefore have both names.
 However, unlike an unhyphenated double-barrelled surname, only one name would be listed as the couple’s official surname.

 For example, if Elizabeth Ann Harris entered a civil partnership with Rachel Claire Oldham, her full name might become Elizabeth Ann Harris Oldham.
 Her partner’s name would also change to Rachel Claire Harris Oldham.
 Their records would show their surname as Oldham.

 Choosing a new surname for both of you

 A third option open to you is to create a completely new surname.
 This might be a name with no family connection chosen purely because you like it, or a new name that combines your former surnames.
 You may also want to make your old surname into your middle name at the same time to maintain your family link.

-You can find more information about a deed of change of name document in this article.
+You can find more information about about using a deed of change of name.